Tunable Polarons in Bose-Einstein Condensates: Results

+As it is clear in Fig. \ref{fig:Energia2ImpurezzeMixRb87} (right), where we consider two impurities with $g_j^{(ab)}=10 g_{AA}^{(b)}$, such effective interaction is attractive.
+We also study in Fig. \ref{fig:Energia2ImpurezzeMixRb87} (left) and (centre) how the interaction energy depends on the ratio between the coupling constants by fixing $g_B^{(ab)}=10 g_{AA}^{(b)}$ and varying $g_A^{(ab)}=g\ g_B^{(ab)}$ in the range $g\in\left[-2,2\right]$.

+Therefore we find that for two impurities immersed in a BEC mixture the effective attractive interaction can be modulated by controlling the ratio between the coupling constants between the impurity atoms and the two BEC components.
+We highlight that by varying the ratio between the coupling constants $g_j^{(ab)}$ one controls \emph{only the strength of the effective interaction} while the spatial extension is unaffected.
+We find that the strongest effective interaction is reached when the coupling constants $g_j^{(ab)}$ have opposite sign.

+Since we are interested only in the effective interaction between the impurities mediated by the BEC mixture, in our analysis (Fig. \ref{fig:Energia2ImpurezzeMixRb87}) we have not included the interaction energy due to the direct overlap between the impurity wavefunctions when they are in the same lattice site .

-\section{Polarons in Presence of Raman Coupling}
+\subsection{Polarons in Presence of Raman Coupling}

-A much richer physics appears when one introduces a Raman coupling between the two hyperfine levels $\ket{a}$ and $\ket{b}$, Fig.~\ref{fig:RamanTransition} in the Appendix, as a Raman coupling in Eq.~(A7).
-A first clear effect of this is to induce a modification of the depths and the widths of the effective deformations.
-The widths ($d_i {=} 1/\eta_i$), where $\eta_i$ are the effective healing lengths in \eqref{eq:MEtaAEtaBnAnB}, become
+A much richer physics appears when one introduces a Raman coupling between the two hyperfine levels $\ket{a}$ and $\ket{b}$, Fig. \ref{fig:RamanTransition}, described by the extra Hamiltonian Raman term of equation \eqref{eq:LaserRamanHam}.
+Indeed is clear from equation \eqref{eq:CoeffabcLaser} that this affects the BEC coupling constants $g_{ij}^{(b)}$, introducing a further parameter for tuning the effective interaction between polarons.

+A first clear effect of the Raman coupling is to modify both the depths and the widths of the effective deformations.
+The widths change as $d_i {=} 1/\eta_i$, where $\eta_i$ are the effective Raman coupling dependent healing lengths in \eqref{eq:MEtaAEtaBnAnB}

 which show a clear dependence on the Rabi coupling strength $\Omega$.
-For $\Omega{\rightarrow} 0$ we obtain the same result as in (\ref{eq:MEtaAEtaBnAnB}) while for strong coupling $\Omega{\gg} \vert g_{ij} n\vert$ we find
+For $\Omega{\rightarrow} 0$ we obtain the same result as in (\ref{eq:MEtaAEtaBnAnB}), while for strong coupling $\Omega{\gg} \vert g_{ij} n\vert$ we find

 This means that above a threshold value $\Omega_{lim}$ of the laser Rabi frequency the width of one effective deformation tends to a constant value while the width of other one goes to zero.
 The threshold value does not depend on the impurity atoms parameters and is equal to